-Speaker 1: Since a modern healthcare's reporter round table, where we take you beyond the violence to better understand the news and how it's reported.
-I'm Rachel cores, modern healthcare's politics and policy reporter, and I'm here today hosting a special round table episode to discuss modern healthcare's coverage of issues of race and diversity this year with public health reporter, Stephen Ross Johnson.
-Thanks for coming on today, Stephen, thanks for having me.
+Speaker 1: Welcome to Modern Healthcare's reporter round table Beyond the Byline, where we take you beyond the bylines to better understand the news and how it's reported.
+I'm Rachel Cohrs, Modern Healthcare's politics and policy reporter, and I'm here today hosting a special round table episode to discuss Modern Healthcare's coverage on issues of race and diversity this year with public health reporter, Steven Ross Johnson.
+Thanks for coming on today, Steven.
 COVID 19 cropped up early this year, and it was apparent early on that, you know, racial disparities and health outcomes were reflected from kind of what we've seen in the larger healthcare system.
 But then the late spring, it became clear that one of the big storylines in 2020 is going to be this national grappling with issues of race relations and diversity, and kind of how that manifests in the healthcare system.
-So I was wondering if you could open up and just explain kind of when you realize that this was going to be one of the biggest stories of 2020,
+So I was wondering if you could open up and just explain kind of when you realize that this was going to be one of the biggest stories of 2020?

 Speaker 1: I mean, did you feel in your conversations in your reporting that that kind of changing language to acknowledge this larger systemic problem was really meaningful and kind of how actions could be designed around it?
 Can you explain a little bit more about that, that shift?

 Speaker 2: Yeah, that's a good question.
 I think it's something that every reporter really deals with in terms of trying to tackle a big, broad story is terms of where do I begin?
-And I think that like with a lot of big broad subjects, it has to start with the single person in the single story to create a, a base narrative to go from there as to, you know, how you, how that directs your, your reporting to the story that you want to convey, how it, how that example helps to reflect the larger, broader issue.
+And I think that like with a lot of big broad subjects, it has to start with the single person in the single story to create a base narrative to go from there as to how that directs your reporting to the story that you want to convey, how that example helps to reflect the larger, broader issue.
 So I think it's, for me, it started a lot.
 In essence, it was just hearing from individual patients and hearing from individual healthcare executives, express their own experiences.
-What they've, what they've experienced in terms of implicit bias in terms of just outright explicit bias and way took for them to get to where they are now.
-And some of the challenges that he still experienced when they reached healthcare leadership roles,
+What they've experienced in terms of implicit bias, in terms of just outright explicit bias and way took for them to get to where they are now.
+And some of the challenges that he still experienced when they reached healthcare leadership roles.

 Speaker 1: You spoke with healthcare executives about incidents of racism.
 And some of these stories are really powerful where people are willing to open up to you about these issues.